Commuting unbounded homotopy limits with Morava K-theory: Introduction

 This motivates the question: what conditions on $E_*$ and the sequence

 allow us to commute the homotopy limit with $E_*$?
-There are known results along these lines, most famously a commonly-used result of Adams from \cite{MR1324104}, but the usual hypothesis is that the spectra $X_i$ are uniformly bounded below and the homology theory $E_*$ is connective.
-In this paper, we remove each of these assumptions, under some reasonable additional hypotheses.
-Our particular focus is on the case where $E_*$ is a Morava $K$-theory $K(n)_*$.\footnote{The easiest case of a Morava $K$-theory---in particular, the only case which is bounded below---is $K(0)_*$, which coincides with rational homology.
-So the above example with the rational homology of the $p$-complete sphere shows that some hypotheses are needed in order to commute Morava $K$-theory with a sequential limit.}
+There are known results along these lines, most famously a commonly-used result of Adams from \cite{MR1324104}, but the usual hypotheses are that \begin{itemize} \item the spectra $X_i$ are uniformly bounded below, and \item the homology theory $E_*$ is connective. \end{itemize} In this paper, we remove each of these assumptions, under some reasonable additional hypotheses.
+Our particular focus is on the case where $E_*$ is a Morava $K$-theory $K(n)_*$.

+There is previous unpublished work of Sadofsky \cite{Sad1,Sad2} on this question in the case when each $X_{i}$ is $K(n)$-local.
+Given a seqeunce

+of $K(n)$-local spectra, Sadofsky constructs a spectral sequence computing the groups $K(n)_{*}(\lim_{i}X_{i})$ whose $E_{2}$-term is the right derived functors of lim in the category of $K(n)_{*}K(n)$-comodules (cf. \cite[Theorem A.0.1]{Pet20}).
+One may therefore view the higher right derived functors in $K(n)_{*}K(n)$-comodules as an obstruction to commuting the limit with Morava K-theory.
+Our results are, in a sense, orthogonal to the work of Sadofsky since we consider cases where the Sadofsky spectral sequence does not provide useful information because it does not convergence.